ADLINK-IST/opensplice/examples/dcps/Tutorial/java5/README.txt

 The executables classes are located in the chatroom package, but should be started from the current directory in the following way:

-On posix plaforms

-java -classpath $OSPL_HOME/jar/dcpssaj5.jar:classes chatroom.MessageBoard
+java -jar chatter/java5_Chatter.jar

+java -jar messageboard/java5_MessageBoard.jar

 optionally command-line parameters may be included as well:

-java -classpath $OSPL_HOME/jar/dcpssaj5.jar:classes chatroom.Chatter 1 Bill

-On windows platforms

-java -classpath "%OSPL_HOME%/jar/dcpssaj5.jar";classes chatroom.MessageBoard

-java -classpath "%OSPL_HOME%/jar/dcpssaj5.jar";classes chatroom.Chatter 1 Bill
+java -jar userload/java5_Userload.jar 1 Bill